GruheshKurra/Hand-Gesture-Based-Mouse-Control/README.md

    python hand_gesture_mouse_control.py
    ```
 2. **Control the Mouse**
-- **Cursor Movement**: Move the cursor using the right hand's index finger.
+- Cursor Movement: Move the cursor using the right hand's index finger.
-- **Left Click**: Close the left hand (all fingers close to the palm) to perform a left click.
+- Left Click: Close the left hand (all fingers close to the palm) to perform a left click.
-- **Right Click**: Close the right hand (all fingers close to the palm) to perform a right click.
+- Right Click: Close the right hand (all fingers close to the palm) to perform a right click.